 Management holds regular discussions on the exposure to various market risks, including changes in exchange rates.
 The Company's policy is to maintain a correlation between the currency in which the assets are acquired and the currency of the loans the Company takes to finance those assets, in order to maintain equity in that currency.
-As for March 31, 2019, the Company's US operations for the period then ended contributed approximately 70% of the consolidated revenues and approximately 68% of the consolidated net operating margin.
-The Company does not purchase financial instruments that hedge the currency rate risk.
+For the nine months ended at September 30, 2019, the Company's US operations contributed approximately 56% of the consolidated revenues and approximately 66% of consolidated net operating income.
+The Company does not purchase financial instruments that hedge the USD/CAD currency rate risk.
 Exchange rate risk is minimized by borrowing in US dollars for properties in the United States.

-2. Market Risks: The Company is subject to a number of risks and uncertainty, primarily risks associated with: the development of future assets, competition, real estate markets, general and regional economic conditions, the availability and cost of financing, and changes in interest rates due to uncertainty in the world markets including Israel, United States and Canada.
+Market Risks: The Company is subject to a number of risks and uncertainties, primarily risks associated with: the development of future assets, competition, real estate markets, general and regional economic conditions, the availability and cost of financing, and changes in interest rates due to uncertainty in the world markets including Israel, the United States and Canada.
 The Company does not hold or issue derivative financial instruments for trading purposes.

-During 2016 there has been an increase of 1,184 rooms in the room supply in downtown Cleveland, which is in process of being absorbed by the market.
+During 2016 there was an increase of 1,184 rooms in the room supply in downtown Cleveland, which is in process of being absorbed by the market.
 The Company responded to this increase by improving its facilities in Hyatt and a launch of renovations at the Renaissance.
 The Hyatt as of the date of this report is substantially renovated and the Renaissance has completed the renovations of some of the meeting space and replaced the entire HVAC system.